QuentinPerez/42-toolkit/srcs/vim/README.md

 Plugins:

-    - 42-header		"Make header like 42"
+    - header		"Make header like 42"
     - generator-h	"Make .h like 42"

 ## License